mathfreak231/pokecat/unified_objects.md

 # Standardized data objects for Twitch Plays Pokémon

-This document specifies how various data objects should be structured and named, mainly accross Twitch Plays Pokémon applications.
+This document specifies how various data objects should be structured and named, mainly across Twitch Plays Pokémon applications.
 It is not meant to be a complete standard, but rather fulfill the needs of TPP.
 Therefore the available fields are stripped down to only include the most used fields.
 Its goal is to standardize those conventions to enable Pokémon data to be submitted cross-application.
 The structures are defined in commented JSON.
 If this standard is insufficient for you, try orienting yourself after the names [Smogon](http://www.smogon.com/) or [pokeapi.co](http://pokeapi.co/) uses.

-Which fields are optional and which arent is to be decided by the application utilizing this standard.
-There also is no localization, everything is in english.
+Which fields are optional and which aren't is to be decided by the application utilizing this standard.
+There also is no localization, everything is in English.

 ## Species